rsapkf/rsapkf-site/src/posts/current-note-taking-setup/current-note-taking-setup.md

     I have a compulsive urge to collect any new website that I come across that sparks my curiosity and meets a few standards.
 As of now, there are more than 3000 websites in [my collection](https://github.com/rsapkf/42/).
 For this, I have a bunch of markdown files in a folder with filenames matching the top level category that each website goes into.
 Inside each of those files, there are sub-categories and nested hierarchies of lists with more and more specific criteria for categorization.
 I use [Neovim](https://github.com/neovim/neovim) / [Gedit](https://gitlab.gnome.org/GNOME/gedit) for writing Markdown because these editors don't auto-format my markdown files on save like [VSCode](https://github.com/Microsoft/vscode) does by default.
 This is a digital version of my collection from my notebook way back.

-    This isn't an attempt to create another [alternativeTo.net](https://alternativeto.net).
+    This isn't an attempt to create another [alternativeTo.net](https://alternativeto.net) or one of those [awesome lists](https://github.com/topics/awesome).
 Just a personal thing.

     Anyway, This repo consists of what I like to call my "public" bookmarks.
 I put this on GitHub for everyone to take advantage of and explore what the internet has to offer.
 So, if you're interested, go check it out.